Postcard from Heaven

 "Postcard from Heaven" is a song by the Lighthouse Family, released as the duo's fifth and final single from their second album Postcards from Heaven (1999).
 The song was produced by Mike Peden.
-It was released in February 1999 and reached the top 30 in the UK as well as being just outside the top 90 in Europe.
+It was released on 28 December 1998 and reached the top 30 in the UK as well as being just outside the top 90 in Europe.
 It received a completely different remixed version for single release.
 This mix appeared on both the Greatest Hits and Relaxed & Remixed compilations, in 2002 and 2004 respectively.